Sibasish11/Network-Intrusion-Detection-System/README.md

 4. Open a pull request describing what you changed and why

 Bug reports and feature suggestions are just as welcome as code — feel free to open an issue.

-## 📄 License

-This repository doesn't currently include a license file.
-If you're the maintainer, adding one (MIT is a common, permissive choice for projects like this) will make it clear how others can use and build on the code.
-Until then, please check with the repo owner before reusing it.

-## 🙌 Acknowledgments

-- Built around the widely-used KDD/NSL-KDD-style network intrusion feature set
-- AI-generated explanations powered by Google Gemini and OpenAI